A DISCOURSE :

 them, the sense of reality; the taste that spontaneously discriminates between knowledge and fantasy.
 This notion is supported

 by Pepper (1989) who states that: It is of prime importance for us to study the real and tangible physical environment, how

 different groups and individuals perceive that environment and the nature of the ecologically, socially and culturally based

-and act, locally and globally.
-Concern for the environment, conservation, development, and ecology are not only about
+act, locally and globally.
+Concern for the environment, conservation, development, and ecology are not only about nature, they

-nature, they are calling for social changes: the development of a social ecology, according to which we realize that we are
+are calling for social changes: the development of a social ecology, according to which we realize that we are interdependent

-interdependent and connected to each other, as part of complex networks in the biosphere.
-It is foolish to identify social ecology
+and connected to each other, as part of complex networks in the biosphere.
+It is foolish to identify social ecology solely with

-Environmentalism, Sustainability, and Subsistence, in order to foster extended ecological communities in the biosphere.
-It will
+Sustainability, and Subsistence, in order to foster extended ecological communities in the biosphere.
+It will study political

-study political systems, and economic issues in the municipality, the city or the factory when they challenge the viability of the
+systems, and economic issues in the municipality, the city or the factory when they challenge the viability of the biosphere.

 Social Ecology is the identification and analysis of the problems caused by human behavior in the biosphere; the development